How do I know if the NMR facility is available - Shall

-DDs also get damaged due to staple pins usage.
+DDs also get damaged due to stapler pin usage.
 Do not staple the

 envelope from outside.
 Some users even staple at the centre of the

-India Post does not use pins and provides good
+India Post does not use such practice and provides good

 Speed Post service.
 We encourage you to use it.